 A business can choose either of these methods, and can even make a one-time change between the two.
 However, a business can’t report based on LIFO one year to pay less in taxes, then the next year shift to FIFO to show a higher net income and be more attractive to investors, then go back to LIFO the following.
 Doing so makes it impossible to analyze trends in financial statements and provide a proper audit.

 As a business owner, following the Consistency Principle offers several specific advantages:

 - Ease of auditing by a third party.
 In fact, auditors will often refuse to provide an analysis if the Consistency Principle isn’t followed.

 - Saves time.
 Instead of trying to learn and train in different ways, you and your accounting team know one, consistent way to report data.

 - Track trends.
 You need to be able to spot trends in your finances, and if there’s no set way of reporting and recording them, you’ll miss important information.

-Our CPAs in Raleigh offer the services you need to ensure consistent accounting practices in your business.
+Our CPAs offer the services you need to ensure consistent accounting practices in your business.
 From bookkeeping that is highly accurate and can work with you on a monthly, quarterly, or annual basis to financial statement preparation, we’re here to support you however we can.
 If you do need a third party audit for your statement, we can provide those services too.
 With our range of comprehensive accounting services for businesses, you can get customized accounting for your organization.
+We serve Raleigh, Wake Forest, Wilson, Garner, Cary, and surrounding communities.
 Schedule a consultation today by calling us at (919) 872-0866 or filling out the form below to get started.